wwlorey/book-decrypter/README.md

 1. From scratch, write a python3 script called `betterSubCrack.py`

-2. We will execute your script as follows:
+2. We will execute your script as follows, from the bash command line:

     `$ ./betterSubCrack.py name_of_file_to_crack.txt decrypted_file_to_write.txt`